AnonymousResearch173/SO_Difficulty/Extended_Results/Statistical_Tests.md

 # Statistical Analysis Results — StackRanker Evaluation

-This document presents the detailed statistical evaluation conducted for comparing **StackRanker** and baseline models (Hasan, Raida, WoLoRA, WoSMOTE, WoSPEAR).
+In this document, we present the detailed statistical evaluation conducted for comparing StackRanker and baseline models (Hasan, Raida, Wo/LoRA, Wo/SMOTE, Wo/SPEAR).
-All tests were performed on **F1-score** and **Accuracy** metrics across five random seeds.
+All tests were performed on F1-score and Accuracy metrics across five random seeds.
-Shapiro–Wilk tests were used to assess normality, followed by paired *t*-tests, Wilcoxon signed-rank tests, and computation of **Cohen’s d** effect sizes.
+Shapiro–Wilk tests were used to assess normality, followed by paired t-tests, Wilcoxon signed-rank tests, and computation of Cohen’s d effect sizes.
 Finally, Friedman tests were performed to confirm significance across models.

 ---